MaggieCherney/NC_Solar/README.md

 ## Selecting the county
 1. Open the nc_counties.csv file saved in the repository and locate the county of interest.
-2. Open the county.json file saved in the repository and update the county name, geoid, and FIPS code.
+2. Open the county.json file saved in the repository and update the county name and geoid.

 ## Scripts
 **00_NC_analyze.py** (*only needs to be run once for the state*)